anti-computer-club/flipmap-backend/README.md

 Neither TLS nor rate-limiting _for clients_ are implemented in the application. **It's strongly recommended to put the application behind a rate-limiting reverse proxy such as NGINX or Caddy.**

 Containerization is supported as a first-class deployment method.
 Provided the TLS backend is present (see: Requirements), the effort to have full functionality should be minimal.

-Our production environment has multiple services on the reverse-proxy, so the files in this repository are not a _minimally viable_ example deployment, but they are quite simple.
-See `application.dockerfile`, `Caddyfile-backend`, and `compose.yaml` along with the Github deploy action for more.
+For an example deployment along with a reverse proxy, see our [deployment repository](https://github.com/anti-computer-club/flipmap-deployment) and the Github Actions of this repository, which were used in production.